capawesome-team/capacitor-firebase/packages/messaging/README.md

 See [Upload the APNS Certificate or Key to Firebase](https://capacitorjs.com/docs/guides/push-notifications-firebase#upload-the-apns-certificate-or-key-to-firebase) and follow the instructions to upload the APNS Certificate or APNS Auth Key to Firebase.

+> If you have difficulties with the instructions, you can also look at the corresponding sections of [this guide](https://www.raywenderlich.com/20201639-firebase-cloud-messaging-for-ios-push-notifications).
+The steps are explained there in a quite understandable way.
+But be aware that this guide is more detailed and covers more than you need.
+Use it only for assistance.

 Add the following to your app's `AppDelegate.swift`:

 ```swift